Digital Accessibility Grants

 Who May Submit Proposals

 Proposals may be submitted by individuals (faculty, staff) who provide instruction that enhances educational development.
-This includes instruction for students as well as faculty and staff development courses.
-Eligible applicants must have a course hosted on Canvas or a publicly accessible website and must apply the grant funds toward a course scheduled for Fall 2025.
+Eligible applicants must have, or plan to have, a course site (website or Canvas) and must apply the grant funds toward a course scheduled for Fall 2025.

 Limit on Number of Proposals per Organization